zzz0906/LeetCode/README.md

 7 / 3 = 7 - 3 - 3
 we minus, two "3", thus we know the answer is two.

-Attention: please take care of negative numbers!!!
+Attention: please take care of negative numbers and Maximum value. (specially decide)

 ** Assume we are dealing with an environment which could only store integers within the 32-bit signed integer range: [−231,  231 − 1].
-For the purpose of this problem, assume that your function returns 231 − 1 when the division result overflows. *
+For the purpose of this problem, assume that your function returns 231 − 1 when the division result overflows. **

+I need to process overflow also if a huge number divide 1. we need to iterate the huge number times.
+It will be TLE.
+I need to find the STD answer.

+I need to use BIT operations
+The labs() function computes and returns the absolute value of the long integer argument, of the appropriate long integer type for the function.
+The llabs() function computes and returns the absolute value of long long integer argument.

+if we can let divisor << 1 (*2) < dividend then divisor << 1;
+So that we can know that, each time we use t*2, t^2*4, t^3*8 to compute the end of the answer.
+It's a consideration of quick power. and when we end, we know there is a 2^n;

+Then we do it again, until we cannot find a more power number for the t.